Share price at 16:35

 At present the Portuguese authorities are making preparations for a new lithium exploration licence tendering process which Savannah believes will help to establish northern Portugal as a key lithium production hub of the future for the EU-focused lithium battery supply chain.

 Mainland Europe currently consumes around one quarter of the world's lithium and is an early adopter of EVs and battery storage solutions.
 With battery production by major European manufacturers rapidly expanding, any potential domestic sources of lithium raw material have become strategically important and will be much in demand.
+As a key pillar to its proposed Critical Raw Materials Act, the European Commission has set a target that at least 10% of Europe’s demand for critical raw materials such as lithium should be met from domestic supplies.
 Savannah believes that the Barroso Lithium Project is ideally positioned to address this strategic need.
 If the Project is developed as proposed it is expected to become one of the most significant lithium raw material production operation in the EU.
-You can find more about the e-mobility revolution in Europe in the Lithium section of our website and in our corporate presentation.
+You can find more about the e-mobility revolution in Europe in the Lithium section of our website.